saeidmoini/WebWatch/README.md

 - **Multi-Domain Monitoring**: Fetches a list of domains from a dynamic API endpoint.
 - **Dual-Layer Health Check**:
-    1. Checks the domain's root HTTP status.
+    1. Checks the domain's root HTTP status with a HEAD request (no full page download; falls back to a lightweight GET only if HEAD is blocked).
     2. If the site is up, it queries a dedicated WordPress health check endpoint to ensure the application is healthy.
 - **Instant Telegram Alerts**: Sends immediate notifications to authorized admins when a site becomes unreachable or recovers.
 - **Smart Retries**: Implements a retry mechanism to avoid false positives from temporary network glitches.